 Yaw or yaw root is an oily tuber cultivated widely in the Middleland.
 It is the staple food of the Middlelanders, who domesticated it tens of thousands of years prior to the events of Goda’s Slave.
-Unlike most tubers, yaw root contains a significant amount of fat, in which many of the plant’s defensive chemicals are suspended.
+Unlike most tubers, yaw root contains a significant amount of fat in its mature form, in which many of the plant’s defensive chemicals are suspended.

 The cultivation and consumption of yaw root affects almost every aspect of Middlelander life, from their reproductive cycle to their sleep cycle.
 It makes up 70 – 90% of the diet of a typical Middlelander.
 Since it is nutritionally complete to Middlelanders, some Middlelanders can and do subsist virtually on yaw root alone, with the exception of the occasional sour fruit (for Vitamin C).